Laura7089/dread-hunger-docker/README.md

 [^1]: Unfortunately, because the Dread Hunger Team chose to distribute the server files using a client update rather than adding them as a separate app to steam, this image cannot automate downloading the server files with `steamcmd` and so a copy of the client or the server files within are required..
   If this is incorrect, please open an issue.
+[^2]: The game server is stateless so the `--rm` flag is safe and saves your container history.